tetracorp/k240/docs/_posts/2014-03-13-health-radiation-and-population-growth.md

 There is a percentage chance to lose a colonist to radiation sickness each day, which increases based on the amount of radiation not negated by Decontamination Filters or treated by Medical Centres.
+There's an off-by-one error in the code here which increases the chance by 1%.

 Radiation | Chance of losing one colonist
 ----------|------------------------------